Everyone knows leaving the scene of a car accident, especially when someone suffers a personal injury, is a big, big no-no.

 Leaving the scene of an accident is a serious crime in Maryland.
 There are three possible penalties, depending on whether your car accident caused personal injury or death.

-- If you only caused property damage, you could face 60 days in jail and a $500 fine.
+- If you leave the scene of an accident where you only caused property damage, you could face 60 days in jail and a $500 fine.
 You could also get 8 points on your license, which will cause it to be suspended.

-- If you caused a personal injury in the car accident, you will be treated more harshly by the courts.
+- If you leave the scene of an accident where you caused a personal injury, you will be treated more harshly by the courts.
 If someone is injured, you could face up to a year in jail and a $3000 fine.
 You could also get 12 points on your license, which will cause your license to be revoked.

 - If someone dies in the accident, you could face 5 years in prison and a $5000 fine.
 You could also get 12 points on your license, causing it to be revoked.
 Five years in prison is no joke.
 You can see how serious the state takes hit and run crimes where there has been a car accident that causes death.

 So, what are your duties if you cause a car accident?

 - You must stop your vehicle immediately, or as soon as it is safe to do so.